 6. Avoid unnecessary miles

 Your car’s engine becomes more fuel enhanced as it warms up, so one longer trip is better than multiple short trips.
-Do your errands in long trip rather than with multiple stops.
+Do your errands in a long trip rather than with multiple stops.

 7. Limit your AC